 Berlin’s Little Istanbul and the Turkish Market

-Berlin is home to the largest Turkish community outside of Turkey.
-In fact, more than 200,000 Berlin residents claim Turkish heritage making them the city’s largest ethnic minority.
-The Kreuzberg neighborhood in central Berlin, known as Little Istanbul, is home to many residents of Turkish ethnicity, including our server at the Ritz Carlton’s Brasserie Desbrosses.
+Berlin is home to the largest Turkish community outside of that country.
+In fact, approximately 200,000 Berlin residents claim Turkish heritage making them the city’s largest ethnic minority.
+The Kreuzberg neighborhood in central Berlin, known as Little Istanbul, is home to many of them, including our server at the Ritz Carlton.
 It was she who suggested we visit the popular Turkish market on Maybachuferstrasse.

 IMG_0393